 Economic factors seemed to be significant when considering the responsibility and sustainability of movements.
 Only 2 of the participants did not speak about economic factors in regards to their church planting movement.
 These two leaders are both in the emerging CPM stage.
 Using local resources to sustain the movement was mentioned by 7 of the 8 leaders who indicated economic factors were to be considered in movements.

 Another aspect that was mentioned by 4 leaders was that a desire of money by leaders can prevent the movement from continuing.
 Some mentioned it could be the leader is “bought out” by an outside organization to become a church planter for them.
 Another example is that a pastor may not raise up other leaders in the church because they will be afraid that they will need to split the tithes.
 In conjunction with the love of money being preventative for CPM leadership, 3 leaders said that CPM leaders should live a transparent life, including their own finances, in order t be a good leader.
 Pastor Yadav’s advice to other CPM leaders is always, “Depend upon God.
 We all need money, but be careful because it can stop the movement.”

-Cognitive Ambidexterity

-Cognitive Ambidexterity is the ability to simultaneously use creation and prediction logic.
-It is the ability to use information from research or past experiences while adapting to new variables in the given situation.
-Only one leader, who is an emerging CPM leader, did not demonstrate an ability to creatively work with new situations.
-It appeared as though he relied on his methodological training and in new situations he simply prayed for positive outcomes.

-Creation & prediction logic

-All of the creation and prediction logic demonstrated was how leaders have shown they are always willing, prepared, and expect to have to adapt their methodological training to the current situation.
-Thom Wolf said, “Most things are not part of our church planting strategy that anyone can plan for.
-We pray for a person of peace and God does the work.”

-All 3 outsiders and 1 Indian spoke about Person of Peace method, which is designed to be adaptable within new communities.
-The other 5 leaders spoke about using a type of community work and needing to be willing to do different types depending upon the local needs.
-Gier said leaders should have intuition when working with CPMs.
-He said, “Intuition is understanding the group and then making new decision to interact with the community,” which paralleled with the definition for cognitive ambidexterity.

 Conclusion.